 - Professional demeanor.

 - Adaptable to last minute and frequent changes.

 EDUCATION & EXPERIENCE (REQUIRED):

-- Associate degree and one year of experience working with administrative processes, or combination of education and relevant experience.
+- Bachelor's degree and three years of experience working with administrative processes, or combination of education and relevant experience.

 KNOWLEDGE, SKILLS AND ABILITIES (REQUIRED):